imgproxy/imgproxy/docs/configuration.md

 Check out the [New Relic](./new_relic.md) guide to learn more.

+### Prometheus metrics

+imgproxy can collect its metrics for Prometheus.
+Specify binding for Prometheus metrics server to activate this feature:

+* `IMGPROXY_PROMETHEUS_BIND`: prometheus metrics server binding.
+Can't be the same as `IMGPROXY_BIND`.
+Default: blank.

+Check out the [Prometheus](./prometheus.md) guide to learn more.

 ### Miscellaneous

 * `IMGPROXY_BASE_URL`: base URL prefix that will be added to every requested image URL.
 For example, if the base URL is `http://example.com/images` and `/path/to/image.png` is requested, imgproxy will download the source image from `http://example.com/images/path/to/image.png`.
 Default: blank.